 The Sant'Anna-IUSS Doctoral Program in Economics is a 4-year program designed for highly qualified and motivated students who wish to acquire the research and analytical skills of the international scientific community in economics.
-It is designed for students seeking jobs in academia as well as those who wish to acquire the skills of professional academic research to work in public and private research institutions.
+It is primarily intended for students pursuing an academic career but also provides professional research skills to work in public and private research institutions.
 Former PhD candidates now work as post-doc, reserach fellow or tenure track in well-reputed Italian and international universities (Paris-Sorbonne, Utrecht University, University of York, New School New York, Sciences Po Nice, University of Strasbourg, Cattolica Milano, CNR Florence), international organizations (OECD-Paris, JRC-Seville), and in the private sector (UBS).

-The Program is jointly offered by the Institute of Economics of Scuola Superiore Sant'Anna in Pisa and by IUSS-Pavia, in cooperation also with the UCA-University of Cote d'Azur (Nice, France).
+The Program is jointly offered by the Institute of Economics of Scuola Superiore Sant'Anna in Pisa and by IUSS-Pavia, in close cooperation with UCA-University of Cote d'Azur (Nice, France).
 An agreement for exchange of students and faculty is also in place with the University of Strasbourg (France).

-In addition to the training activities, Ph.D. students are exposed to a vivid research environment within the Institute of Economics of Scuola Sant'Anna and UCA, where they are encouraged to take part to various ongoing research activities (seminars, conferences, research projects).
-Moreover, the PhD Program is part of an international network of institutions and scholars, supporting exchanges of research students and faculty.
+In addition to the training activities, Ph.D. students are exposed to a vivid research environment and participate to various ongoing research activities (seminars, conferences, research projects).
+The PhD Program is also part of a large international network of institutions and scholars, supporting exchanges of research students and faculty.